MaxChengMingXuan/OpenFidea/Vintern LogBook Temp.md

 ## Day 3
 At the morning I continue to working on my project, continue to classify the ISO policy and company policy.
 At the Afternoon, I have a meeting with the MIS security teams and we discuss about the progress of my project about the ISO27001:2022.
+I presented about my progress to them and

 ## Day 4